julieEple/MAInD_Creative_Coding_Foundations_2025-26/Assignments/Assignment_3 /README.md

 # Now the build:

 I have 3 main structures – the grid/cells, the snake and the apples.
 The grid, which is a 2D Array of rows each with 12 column-cells.
-Every cell is its own element, and can be accessed by [row-index][column-index].
+Every cell is its own element, and it contains the values of coordinates [row-index][column-index].
 This is how the snake and the apples take form.
 Every cell in the grid-array represents one cell, which is used to draw the snake and the apple (both regular arrays of cells that have/are the qualities row and colum).

 Summ: Grid is a 2D array of rows with (column-)cells.
 The apples and the snake are visualised by accessing different cell-elements, which can be found in the resepctive array.